-One of the challenges I have seen in many people is choosing the right drumsticks for their first digital kit.
-There are endless options in the market; hence it becomes overwhelming.
+One of the challenges I have seen in many people is choosing the right drumsticks for their first digital drum kit.
+There are endless options in the market; and it can be overwhelming.

 Generally, you need something that will go a long way.

 Many drummers prefer wood tipped sticks.
 It could be because they last very long.
-Besides, nylon-tipped drum sticks eventually use their tips and may cause some damage.
+Besides, nylon-tipped drum sticks eventually could damage your drum heads

 Also, it can cause sawdust to gather underneath the mesh heads.

 Search for quality drum sticks that have special shock absorber inserts.
 They will help keep the damage low, especially when hitting ghost notes on the snare.

 Drum bass pedals

 Pedals come with a lot of varying options.
-This is why it can be a bit challenging to but a pedal for e-drum sets.
+This is why it can be a bit challenging to buy a pedal for e-drum sets.
 Besides, your focus is not on the quality of the item but on its compatibility.
 You’re going to need a solid kick pedal when you play along with your favorite music.

 The Roland TD-25KV is without a doubt among the best electronic drum kits on the market today.
 It’s derived from the flagship of Roland.
 I personally love this kit because it makes me feel like I am playing the real acoustic set, which is how I started to play the drums.

 - Advanced Supernatural sound engine.
 This feature was the first design for the high-end TD-30 model.
-Hence you can be sure of the best sounds in the industry.
+It provides great sound quality.